 Each model of solar water pump kit is driven by a brushless motor which eliminates the need to replace worn-out brushes.
 Also included are a pump controller, various connectors and fittings, shut-off sensors for tanks and wells, and a two-year “comprehensive” warranty.

 |Number of Solar Panels||2 x 100-Watts||4 x 100-Watts||8 x 100-Watts|

 Making sure that things are adequately installed and maintained for the intended use will offset some of these issues.
-Replacement of solar cells and pump components is inevitable, however.
+However, the replacement of solar cells and pump components is inevitable.